 - 1. Start the Virtual Front Panel and enter "Engineering Mode". - 2.
 Select and enter desired operating frequencies for Carriers 1 and 2 as described in Section 6.1.3. - 3.
 Select and enter desired testing power levels for Carriers 1 and 2 as described in Section 6.1.3.
 Typically, set to 43.0 dBm or 20 Watts.
 If the Power Lock Control is "ON" only Carrier 1 will need to be set. - 4.
 Select which IM order is to be tested as described in Section 6.1.3 - 5.
-Attach a low IM termination such as a PIL-0006A to Port 1 of the analyzer.
-If a PIL-0006A or similar is used, make the attachment with a 7/16 DIN (male to male) adapter.
-If a SI-30A or similar termination is used, a short cable with known low IM performance may be used to make the connection. - 6.
-Turn the Carrier powers "ON" by either pressing the "F4" key. - 7.
-Read the displayed IM response for the IM order being measured on the Engineering Mode display. - 8.
-At this point, if the interconnections are properly attached the IM level should be below the specification limit.
+Attach a low IM termination such as a SI-20A or SI-30A to Port 1 of the analyzer.
+If a SI-20A or similar is used, make the attachment with a 7/16 DIN (male to male) adapter.
+If a SI-30A or similar termination is used, a short cable with known low IM performance may be used to make the connection.

-IMPORTANT NOTE: The interconnecting adapters, terminations, and cables used in this application should have known good IM performance.
-Typically, the performance of the adapters, terminations, and cables should be nominally, -120 dBm or better than the specification value of the required test.
+- 6. IMPORTANT NOTE: The interconnecting adapters, terminations, and cables used in this application should have known good IM performance.
+Typically, the performance of the adapters, terminations, and cables should be nominally, -120 dBm or better than the specification value of the required test. - 7.
+Turn the Carrier powers "ON" by either pressing the "F4" key.